 Zibo Shandong, China Travel Guide

 Zibo has parks and forest areas; local government promotes afforestation.
 Waste sorting is underway.
-Water scarcity in Northern China calls for conservation efforts from visitors.
+Lack of water in The northern part of China calls for protection efforts from visitors.

 Efforts preserve sites like Zhoucun Ancient Commercial City and traditional arts.
-Polite interactions and modest attire at religious sites demonstrate respect.
+Respectful conversations and modest attire at religious sites demonstrate respect.
 Ask permission for photos.

 Support local restaurants, markets, and transport.
 Purchase local crafts.
 Direct charitable giving is generally not encouraged; support official charities instead.